Skip to main content

 CISA recommends users take defensive measures to minimize the risk of exploitation of this vulnerability, such as:

-Minimize network exposure for all control system devices and/or systems, ensuring they are not accessible from the internet.
+• Minimize network exposure for all control system devices and/or systems, ensuring they are not accessible from the internet.

-Locate control system networks and remote devices behind firewalls and isolating them from business networks.
+• Locate control system networks and remote devices behind firewalls and isolating them from business networks.

-When remote access is required, use more secure methods, such as Virtual Private Networks (VPNs).
-Recognize VPNs may have vulnerabilities, should be updated to the most recent version available, and are only as secure as the connected devices.
+• When remote access is required, use more secure methods, such as Virtual Private Networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
+Also recognize VPN is only as secure as the connected devices.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.